ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 #### deletePattern(textFile="", pattern)

 Take a `string` and a `regular expresion` and delete that pattern of the string.
+Then the formatted string is returned.

 **Parameters**

-- `textfile` This is the string that will be processed.
+`textfile` This is the string that will be processed.
-- `pattern` This is the pattern that will be passed to RegExp() function.
+`pattern` This is the pattern that will be passed to RegExp() function.
 The `ig` flags indicate to ignore capitalization and look for all matches.

 **Return value**

- Returns the same `string` after applying the filter.
+ Returns the same `string` after erasing the regex pattern passed as input.

 ```js
 const deletePattern = (textFile = "", pattern) => {